-Rather than merely regarding technologies and their threats to conventional job profiles, the chances for organizations and employees need to be explored.
+Rather than merely regarding technologies and their threats to conventional job profiles, the chances for organisations and employees need to be explored.
 The central question is thus not whether to decide for either technology or employees but rather how to sustainably find a way to integrate both, business and people.
-Companies will achieve digital leadership, if they succeed in balancing and maximizing the value from AI and Automation while managing that the workforce is skilled and equipped to realize the maximum potential of the new technologies.
-This skill transition needs to be actively planned and implemented by the organization.
+Companies will achieve digital leadership, if they succeed in balancing and maximising the value from AI and Automation while managing that the workforce is skilled and equipped to realise the maximum potential of the new technologies.
+This skill transition needs to be actively planned and implemented by the organisation.

 How can you now navigate both, people and technology?
-We have identified five success factors, which will enable your organization to set up a holistic workforce transition program.
+We have identified five success factors, which will enable your organisation to set up a holistic workforce transition program.

 - Design End-To-End.
 Create a meaningful vision and interlink it with the business strategy and concrete implementation measures, which enable the guidance of people at every level through the workforce transition.

 - Empowerment-based.
 Focus on building strengths, such as entrepreneurship, and provide necessary resources for a continuous development approach.

 - Ecosystem-oriented.
 Source the expertise and capacities of an ecosystem to conduct respective skilling measures.